Tiz the Law draws No. 8 post as early 6-5 Belmont favorite

 “It could have been worse,” Tagg said from behind a mask worn to protect against the coronavirus pandemic that has upended the Triple Crown and pretty much every other sporting event this spring and summer.
 “He likes this track, so I’m glad to be back on it.”

 Instead of concluding the Triple Crown, the Belmont is kicking off the series.
-It will be run at 1 1/8 miles — down from its usual grueling 1 1/2 miles — without spectators or owners at Belmont Park in New York.
+It will be run at 1 1/8 miles — shorter than its usual grueling 1 1/2 miles — without spectators or owners at Belmont Park in New York.

+“It’s going to be a far different scene for sure,” trainer Todd Pletcher, who has two entries, said this week.
+“It’s sad in some ways, but we’re grateful we’re getting an opportunity to run.”

+The starting gate will be positioned in the far corner of the sprawling track with the horses looking at a run down the backside rather than breaking from in front of the grandstand when the race is 1 1/2 miles.

+Sole Volante is the 9-2 second choice.
+Dr Post is the 5-1 third choice, and Tap It to Win is the 6-1 fourth choice.
+Pneumatic at 8-1 is the only other horse listed at single-digit odds.
+Five others are 15-1 or higher.

-The race lost three top horses to injury: trainer Bob Baffert’s undefeated duo of Charlatan and Nadal, and Maxfield.
+The Belmont lost three top horses to injury: trainer Bob Baffert’s undefeated duo of Charlatan and Nadal, and Maxfield.

+“There isn’t quite the star power we all expected,” said Jack Knowlton of Sackatoga Stable, which paid $110,000 for Tiz the Law.

-Trainer Todd Pletcher is taking aim with two horses: 5-1 shot Dr Post and Farmington Road, one of three 15-1 shots in the field.
+Besides Dr Post, Pletcher is taking aim with Farmington Road, one of three 15-1 shots in the field.

+Linda Rice will try to become the first woman to train a Belmont winner in the race’s 152-year history when she saddles 15-1 shot Max Player.

 The field in post-position order with jockey and odds: Tap It to Win, John Velazquez, 6-1; Sole Volante, Luca Panici, 9-2; Max Player, Joel Rosario, 15-1; Modernist, Junior Alvarado, 15-1; Farmington Road, Javier Castellano, 15-1; Fore Left, Jose Ortiz, 30-1; Jungle Runner, Reylu Gutierrez, 50-1; Tiz the Law, Franco, 6-5; Dr Post, Irad Ortiz Jr., 5-1; Pneumatic, Ricardo Santana, 8-1.